UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 The above result show the failed first attempt output after 1403k iterations of training.
 No meaningful image is produced, as there is an error in the discriminator image patching step.
 #### Second Attempt
 This attempt fix the image patches generation with learning rate of 0.0025 set for both discriminator and generator.
 As the learning rate is set too high for the ViT discriminator, the training failed as well.
 The ViT discriminator was not optimized.
-Below are the ViT archetecture used for this attempt:
+Below is the ViT archetecture used for this attempt:
 ```
 ViTDiscriminator                      Parameters  Buffers  Output shape    Datatype
 ---                                   ---         ---      ---             ---